aprakashumich/EECS-182-System-folder/README.txt

 Copying a file:
 % cp filename newfilename

 Copying an entire folder
 % cp -r directoryname newdirectoryname

-Logging into a remote computer on CAEN
+Logging into a remote computer on CAEN using command-line
 % ssh loginlinux.engin.umich.edu  -l <userid>

 Logging into a remote computer on ITD
 % ssh login.itd.umich.edu -l <userid>

-Backup a folder to a remove computer on ITD to the Private directory
+Copying a folder to a remove computer on ITD to the Private directory
 % scp -r <directory> youruserid@sftp.itd.umich.edu:Private

+Taking a screenshot:
+Use
+Menu -> Accessories -> Take Screenshot